tr3ck3r/linklight/exercises/networking_v2/exercises/4-4-tower-workflow/README.md

 ## Step 10

 The workflow should complete succesfully and the config restore job should not be called.
-This is because our check is looking for a user called "dodgy".
+This is because our check is looking for a user called **dodgy**.

 ## Step 11